-For all of her accomplishments as she prepares to leave USC Marshall with a bachelor’s degree in business administration and a job waiting for her in international real estate, Eugenia Huang, 22, arrived at USC Marshall in survival mode.
+For all of her accomplishments as she prepares to leave USC Marshall with a bachelor’s degree in business administration and a job waiting for her in international real estate, Eugenia Huang '19, who is 22, arrived at USC Marshall in survival mode.

 Her father had been diagnosed with esophageal cancer during her senior year in high school, just as the college admissions decisions were coming in.
 She’d been accepted to all the California schools she had applied to—Berkeley, Santa Clara, and USC—and chose USC because she loved the school spirit and the fact that everywhere she looked, kids were smiling.
 “I realized this was a place where I could thrive,” she said.

 Her father died a few weeks before she matriculated.

 By chance she found herself invited to a dinner where Varun Soni, dean of religious life at USC was speaking.
 “At the time, I was not interested in hearing anything about religion,” she said.
 “I was in survival mode.”
 But she attended anyway.

 Dean Soni spoke instead about spirituality and choosing happiness in challenging times.
 His words were a balm, and rang so true she reached out the next day.
 He immediately agreed to meet her

 “It was a miracle I was even at that dinner,” she says.
 Soni became her mentor, a supporter, and a lifelong friend.
 He even shared his private cell number with her, and together with his wife, opened their home to Huang, offering a home-cooked meal at their table whenever she might need.

 It was the spiritual and emotional support she needed.
 She quickly availed herself of all USC has to offer, particularly the opportunities for learning abroad.